 555 Timer With Audio Alarm Circuit

 Here is a very simple circuit for electronic timer with audio alarm.
 With the help of this circuit, audio alarm (sound) can be heard for a few seconds regularly and automatically, after a preset time period.
-Such a circuit has a number of applications in dark rooms, kitchens etc. A wonderful application of this circuit is in debate competition, where a candidate is allowed to speak for, say, ten minutes.
-As the candidate starts, the reset button is pressed to give a sound for few seconds indicating your time begins.
+Such a circuit has a number of applications in dark rooms, kitchens, etc. This alarm could be used to warn off any home intruders or burglars as the noise would act as a deterrent.
+However, you would have to set a timer on the alarm so that it went off regularly.
+If you didn’t want a regular sound, you would be better off using Verisure alarms as they would still protect your home but without any sound.
+A wonderful application of this circuit is in debate competition, where a candidate is allowed to speak for, say, ten minutes.
+As the candidate starts, the reset button is pressed to give a sound for a few seconds indicating your time begins.
 The circuit can be set to give alarm, say, after every five minutes to indicate five minutes are over.

 |S1||Switch (Push to ON)|

 |LS1||2W 8?
 Speaker|

 IC1 and IC2 are used in monostable and astable modes respectively.
 The output of IC1, is coupled to IC2 through transistor T2, Which works as an inverter.
 The trigger input (pin 2) of IC1is generally high, and when it is momentarily low, monostable multivibrator changes the state, and the output is high.
 Now capacitor C2 starts charging through resistance R (i.e. Vr1+10k?) and as the capacitor voltage becomes 2/3 of supply voltage , the monostable multivibrator changes the state from high to low.